Reality Check: Does the repeal bill repeal EU laws?

 The bill will do two things.

-First, as its name suggests, the bill will repeal the European Communities Act, the British law that took the UK into the European Community in 1973 and which established the supremacy of EU law over domestic legislation.
+First, the bill will repeal the European Communities Act, the British law that took the UK into the European Community in 1973 and established the supremacy of EU law over domestic legislation.

 Second, it will transpose the entire body of EU legislation into domestic law.